kaje94/auto-marketplace/README.md

 # Auto Marketplace

-Welcome to the Auto Marketplace project!
-This platform offers a seamless and intuitive experience for buying and selling vehicles online.
+This repository contains the source code for the Auto Marketplace project, a seamless and intuitive platform for buying and selling vehicles online.

 <a href="https://targabay.com/lk">
     <img alt="preview-image" src="apps/webapp/public/images/banner.jpg" width="1024">